Vibration response imaging: Conclusion

 Studies have shown that normal lung sounds have distinctive characteristics that can be differentiated from abnormal lung sounds, thus supporting the potential clinical value of acoustic lung imaging.
 By using the VRI that simultaneously records the vibration energy from 40 points over 12 seconds and presents all of the derived information in a single image the physician can be less dependent on memory.
 Another advantage of using this method is the ability to store and later compare the data to subsequent recordings.
 Finally, the VRI examination is harmless, doesn't emit any energy, and is non-invasive and radiation-free, unlike potentially harmful radiologic studies.
-It is important to note that even though a lot of literature has been published on the VRI method, it is still fairly new and as such has its limitations.
+Even though a lot of literature has been published on the VRI method, it is still fairly new and as such has its limitations.
 Clinical value is limited to afore mentioned studies, and crucial elements such a complete patient work-up, that includes extensive patient history, medication and present presentation of symptoms are invaluable to the decision making process as to how any physician will proceed with the patients' treatment.